 Do you have a beautiful home?
 If so, you may love showing it off to friends, family, and everyone who passes buy.
 Unfortunately, if your driveway is in disrepair, it can take a toll on your home’s curb appeal.
 Even though driveways are designed to last for decades, eventually, they will have to be replaced.
 Knowing when it’s time to replace your driveway is key.

-If you have owned a home for any length of time, you have probably have to call a garage door repair service, but have you looked at the surface of your driveway recently – really looked at it?
+If you have owned a home for any length of time, you have probably have to call a garage door repair service in Kansas City, but have you looked at the surface of your driveway recently – really looked at it?
 Even if you walk on it daily, you may not take time to inspect its condition.
 Now is the time to do so.

 Are there cracks starting to form?
 If so, this is a sign of a problem.
 Many substances, including de-icing salt, oil, gas, and other chemicals, can penetrate the surface of your driveway and make these cracks worse.
 With the freezing temperatures in winter, your driveway has likely been damaged by the freeze and thaw cycle, too.

 While it is possible to repair smaller cracks, if the cracks become too long, deep, or wide, it is a sign of more serious problems.
 When this happens, the best course of action will be complete driveway replacement.